wlloyduw/SAAF/tutorial/README.md

 1. Install all dependencies and setup each cloud's provider's CLI.
 This can be done using quickInstall.sh
 2. Configure config.json.
 Fill in the name of your function, a AWS ARN (if deploying to AWS Lambda), and choose a payload to test your function with.
 3. Run the script.
-The script takes 5 parameters, the first four are booleans that determine what platforms to deploy to and the final is a memory setting to use on supported platforms.
+The script takes 5 parameters, the first four are booleans that determine what platforms to deploy to, and the final is a memory setting to use on supported platforms.

 ### Example Usage: